gammasoft71/Examples_wxWidgets/README.md

 ## Containers

-[Form](src/Containers/Form) Shows how to create a simple wxWidgets Form with wxFrame.
+[Frame](src/Containers/Frame) Shows how to create a simple Frame container with wxFrame.

-[GroupBox](src/Containers/GroupBox) Shows how to create a simple wxWidgets GroupBox with wxStaticBox.
+[Panel](src/Containers/Panel) Shows how to create a simple Panel container with wxPanel.

-[Panel](src/Containers/Panel) Shows how to create a simple wxWidgets Panel with wxPanel.
+[RadioBox](src/Containers/RadioBox) Shows how to create a simple RadioBox container with wxRadioBox.

-[SplitContainer](src/Containers/SplitContainer) Shows how to create a simple wxWidgets SplitContainer with wxSplitterWindow and wxPanel.
+[SplitterWindow](src/Containers/SplitterWindow) Shows how to create a simple SplitterWindow container with wxSplitterWindow and wxPanel.

-[TabControl](src/Containers/TabControl) Shows how to create a simple wxWidgets TabControl with TabPages with wxNotebook.
+[StaticBox](src/Containers/StaticBox) Shows how to create a simple StaticBox container with wxStaticBox.

 ## Menus and toolbars

+[Menu](src/MenusAndToolbars/Menu) Shows how to create a (contextual) Menu widget with wxMenu.

-[MainMenu](src/MenusAndToolbars/MainMenu) Shows how to create a wxWidgets MainMenu with wxMenu.
+[MainMenu](src/MenusAndToolbars/MainMenu) Shows how to create a MainMenu widget with wxMenu.

+[StatusBar](src/MenusAndToolbars/StatusBar) Shows how to create a StatusBar widget with wxStatusBar.

+[ToolBar](src/MenusAndToolbars/ToolBar) Shows how to create a ToolBar widget with wxToolBar.

 ## Components

+[ArtProvider](src/Components/ArtProvider) Shows how to create a simple ArtProvider component with wxArtProvider.

+[Config](src/Components/Config) Shows how to create a simple Config component with wxConfig.

+[Config2](src/Components/Config2) Shows how to create a simple Config component with wxConfig.

+[Cursor](src/Components/Cursor) Shows how to create a simple Cursor component with wxCursor.

+[ImageList](src/Components/ImageList) Shows how to create a simple ImageList component with wxImageList.

+[Timer](src/Components/Timer) Shows how to create a simple Timer component with wxTimer.

 [ToolTip](src/Components/ToolTip) Shows how to create a ToolTip component.

-[Timer](src/Components/Timer) Shows how to create a simple wxWidgets Timer with wxTimer.

 ## Dialogs